the-human-colossus-foundation/oca-spec/docs/guide/getting-started.md

 - Go to `Preview` and select OCA Bundle file
 - As a result OCA Form and Credential are rendered with custom defined layouts

-> TODO: creating layouts tutorial
+[Learn more](/guide/getting-started.html#defining-custom-layouts) about defining custom layouts

 ### OCA References

+> TODO

 ## Tutorial